About Social Security Disability: What You Need to Know

-More than every working age person in America is covered by SSDI.
+Virtually every working age person in America is covered by SSDI.
 Over 160 million people, including 91% of those aged 21 through 64, pay part of their wages towards Social Security programs.
 This is especially important in light of estimates that one out of every three workers today will need disability benefits before retirement age.

-SSDI benefits do not provide a lot of money, even though 80% of recipients use it as their main source of income.
+Contrary to common belief, SSDI benefits do not provide a lot of money, even though 80% of recipients use it as their main source of income.
 As a result, 20% of people receiving SSDI benefits live in poverty.
 Without SSDI, however, the number of disabled persons living in poverty would be far greater.

-- 30%: Musculoskeletal or connective tissue disorders
+- 30% — Musculoskeletal or connective tissue disorders

-- 9%: Cardiovascular conditions like chronic heart failure
+- 9% — Cardiovascular conditions like chronic heart failure

-- 9%: Nervous system disorders (cerebral palsy, multiple sclerosis, etc.)
+- 9% — Nervous system disorders (cerebral palsy, multiple sclerosis, etc.)

 In addition, a worker must also have earned coverage in the SSDI system before benefits can be approved.
 The number of years a worker will need to pay taxes into the system varies based on age, but in general, a person needs to have worked for at least ten years, five of those years being within the past ten years.

 Even if a person is unable to work and has sufficient work history, it can still be difficult to get approved for benefits.
 When considering whether or not someone’s disability will qualify for SSDI benefits, the Disability Determination Services (DDS) offices of the Social Security Administration will consider a person’s age, education, and work experience.
 It is not enough to show that you are unable to do the work you used to do—your disability must also prevent you from doing any substantial gainful activity even if it is a lot simpler and easier than jobs you have done in the past.